Kelly Evans: Background

-On April 22, 2017, she married CNBC's sports reporter Eric Chemi.
-They have four children.
+On April 22, 2017, she married CNBC's sports reporter, Eric Chemi.
+They have five children together.

 Career

 Evans started at the Wall Street Journal in 2007, covering real estate and economics.
 She also worked there as a reporter for the Global Economics bureau.
 Evans was one of the moderators for a 2012 Republican Primary debate in Myrtle Beach, South Carolina.
 She also moderated a James Carville v.
-Ann Coulter debate, part of the 25th annual mock convention event at her alma mater.
+Ann Coulter debate, part of the 25th annual Washington and Lee Mock Convention.
 She has been compared to former CNBC host Erin Burnett, who left the cable business channel to anchor a news program on CNN.

 At CNBC, Evans co-hosted Closing Bell following the departure of Maria Bartiromo in 2013 until 2018 when CNBC moved Evans to their new show, The Exchange.
 Sara Eisen would replace Evans as co-host of Closing Bell.